 The Use of the Present Perfect

-The Present Perfect is used to talk about actions that have been completed in the past.
-Unlike the Simple Past, however, it suggests a link to the present.
+The Present perfect is used to talk about past actions that are related to or continue into the present.

 Let’s take a look at when to use it: